Chinese authorities kill woman's dog confined by Covid | World

-the video of a pet dog that was beaten to death by Chinese health authorities when its owner was quarantined due to restriction measures against Covid-19, caused outrage across the country.
+the images of a pet dog that was beaten to death by Chinese health authorities when its owner was quarantined due to restriction measures against Covid-19, caused outrage across the country (see the video above).

-The image terrified pet owners about how far the Chinese government can go to enforce its “zero tolerance” strategy against the virus, in which it adopts heavy lockdowns and mass testing when few cases are reported.
+The case is just one of those reported by pet owners on how far the Chinese government can go to enforce its “zero tolerance” strategy against the virus, in which it adopts heavy lockdowns and mass testing when few cases are reported.

 The murder took place in Shangrao, a city 1,500 km south of the capital Beijing, and prompted local authorities to issue a statement saying the animal’s owner and health professionals had “reached an understanding”.

-The dog was called Chaofen and was of the corgi breed, according to Bloomberg, and its owner was isolated after having contact with a person who tested positive for Covid-19.
+The dog was called Chaofen and was of the corgi breed, according to Bloomberg, and its owner was isolated in a hotel after having contact with a person who tested positive for Covid-19.

 Images of Chaofen being beaten by government officials dressed in protective gear were taken by a camera in the dog’s home.
 The animal runs after being hit on the head by a metal bar.